-In 2018, businesses understand the importance of remaining vigilant of what’s being said about their brand online.
+Businesses understand the importance of remaining vigilant of what’s being said about their brand online.
 Companies are allocating resources to online reputation management (ORM), the process of maintaining a healthy brand reputation.

 At Clutch, a third-party reviews website for B2B agencies, we understand how crucial it is for companies to maintain a positive brand image, and we surveyed 224 digital marketers in the U.S. to learn more about how businesses approach ORM.

 The survey respondents are employed by a company with more than 100 employees, are responsible for day-to-day digital marketing decisions, and allocate time and financial resources to ORM.